djemar/clean-kitchen-design/M1/milestone1.md

  #### *Observation: Giovanni (M, 21, cooks since he started to study at the University, he doesn’t have a lot of experience and so he has to read often recipes)*
 - Giovanni searched a recipe on YouTube and he started watching it before start cooking.
+- The recipe was for four people but he wanted to eat just with a friend, so he did the proportions to cooking for two people
 - He disinfected the kitchen and he washed his hands
 - He prepared the pans and the food
-- He started to cook but he watched again a piece of video because he didn’t remember how to cut potatos.
+- He started to cook but he watched again a piece of video because he didn’t remember how to cut potatos
 - He washed again his hands
 - While he was cooking he set the table and he cleaned the floors to gain time
 - He washed his hands